-Gene Therapy: BIO Comments on FDA Draft Guidance, Human Gene Therapy for Rare Diseases
+BIO Comments on FDA Draft Guidance on Human Gene Therapy for Rare Diseases

-The Biotechnology Innovation Organization (BIO) thanks the Food and Drug Administration (FDA) for the opportunity to submit comments regarding Human Gene Therapy for Rare Diseases.
+BIO submitted comments on the Food and Drug Administration’s (FDA) Draft Guidance, Human Gene Therapy for Rare Diseases.

-In line with the ongoing efforts by the FDA to further modernize the regulatory review process, FDA should keep in mind that complex innovative designs might be fit-for-purpose to execute clinical trials of GT products for rare diseases.
-Consequently, BIO suggest the Agency provide regulatory flexibility in its guidances to allow for innovative clinical trial designs, and to not use otherwise limiting language such as those recommending specific number of treatment arms, utilizing different doses but the same product administration procedures, or the inclusion of a sham control group.
-Use of innovative clinical trial design can decrease unnecessary and unethical patient exposure to clinical procedures and experimental products while still advancing clinical development.
-Along these lines the Agency should consider inclusion of GT Programs into the recently launched Complex Innovative Designs Pilot Meeting Program.
+BIO says the guidance will assist stakeholders developing human gene therapy (GT) products to treat rare diseases.
+BIO reminds FDA that complex, innovative clinical trial designs might be fit-for-purpose to execute clinical trials of GT products for rare diseases.
+Consequently, BIO urges FDA to provide regulatory flexibility to allow for innovative clinical trial designs – and to not otherwise use limiting language, such as recommending a specific number of treatment arms, utilizing different doses but the same product administration procedures, or the inclusion of a sham control group.
+The use of innovative clinical trial designs can decrease unnecessary and unethical patient exposure to clinical procedures and experimental products while still advancing clinical development.